Skip To Content

 Revealing your most intimate money profile to a stranger can make you feel vulnerable.
 So while your advisor doesn’t have to be your emotional confidant, they do have to be someone you trust and feel comfortable talking to face to face.
 And, if you’re married, that applies to both of you.

 “It’s important to get a feel for whether they will take a goals-based wealth management approach to your strategies rather than just focusing on investments and what the markets are doing,” says Galinskaya.
 “It’s also critical to get a handle on how deep the advisor’s experience is in serving clients with a similar degree of wealth,” she adds.
-Other topics to consider: the range of services, such as investments, philanthropy, trust services, insurance, mortgages and other lending solutions, that the advisor and the broader firm can provide.
+Other topics to consider: the range of offerings, such as investments, philanthropy, trust services, insurance, mortgages and other lending solutions, that the advisor and the broader firm can provide.

-At its best, a relationship with a financial advisor should focus on your best interest and keep you informed so that you’re on the right path financially and can concentrate on the things that you’re investing for — your passions in life, your priorities, your family.
+At its best, a relationship with a financial advisor should focus on your best interest and keep you informed so that you’re on the right path financially and can concentrate on the things you’re investing for — your passions in life, your priorities, your family.

 Frequently asked questions